Bubobaz/LearnHtml/readme.md

 Explanation of <span style="color:orange;">HTML</span>,
 <span style="color:blue;">CSS</span>, <span style="color:yellow;">Javascript</span>,
 and <span style="color:blueviolet;">PHP</span>.
-Basics and examples of how to create HTML document and how to use simple HTML tags.
+<br>Basics and examples of how to create HTML document and how to use simple HTML tags.